Embedding Guide

 • Calls your callback to read and preprocess

-• Scans for nested load() calls
+• Scans for nested import() calls

 • Repeats recursively